tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 # Network communication and serialization

-Say I have one such `Tree`.
-And suppose that, I want to use a service, on a different machine across network, that applies adds `1` to all the leaves of the tree.
+Say, I have one such `Tree`.
+And suppose that I want to use a service, on a different machine across network, that applies adds `1` to all the leaves of the tree.

 The process would look like this:

-1. I serialize my tree into a binary form and send it across the network
+1. I serialize my tree into a binary form and send it across the network.
-2. The service deserializes the tree
+2. The service deserializes the tree.
-3. The service adds `1` to the leaves
+3. The service adds `1` to the leaves.
-4. The service serializes the updated tree and sends it across the network
+4. The service serializes the updated tree and sends it across the network.
-5. I deserialize this tree to retrieve the result
+5. I deserialize this tree to retrieve the result.

 These are _five_ copies of the tree data-structure, converting back and force between a pointer representation, which Haskell can use, and